Furg Citadel: Qajar era

 An inscription carved on the mortar surface of the water storage of the citadel indicates the lunar date of 1217.
-This suggests that the building was repaired by an artisan named "Abosaeid Jaiki" in the early Qajar era.

 Riazi Heravi writes in Einolvaghayeh Book as follows: "Forg citadel is 12 miles away from Birjand and locates around plain and entrance of "Darmian" valley and has a lot of gardens and trees and enjoys a good climate, the citadel is on the top of a mountain of which walls and towers have been firmly constructed by mud bricks and its foundation was made by Ajin stone and has two Haji Shir around itself and two embankments each of which diameter is five cubits.

 European visitors

 Furg Citadel was described by a "Doctor Forbes" in 1814 AD, a "Colonel MacGerger" in 1875, and a "Khanykf" and "Blue".
 MacGerger cited Forbes in his itinerary titled "A Journey to the Province of Khorasan" as follows: "The citadel has been built on the top of a hill at an altitude of 2000 to 2500 feet which could be threatened by the fire load from the highlands of the north and west.
 A mountain is located in the south and on the other two sides which is away 1200 yards from the peak to the walls of the citadel.
 Three water storages were provided inside the citadel which is said that the storage of their water will supply the utility of a great garrison for the period of one year and six months.